wikasithawsh/Azure_DE_project_01/README.md

 ## Error >
 ![image](https://github.com/user-attachments/assets/54666689-0faf-4374-8057-721feb365405)

-Solution tried| worked solution , restrted SQL server] >
+Solution tried| worked solution , restarted SQL server] >
 1. Check SQL Server Authentication Settings
 Ensure that SQL Server is configured to allow SQL Server Authentication, especially if you're using a SQL login instead of Windows Authentication.
 Open SQL Server Management Studio (SSMS) and log in to your instance.